 As you may know, once your SI joint ligaments have been injured, the joint itself may have trouble responding to these forces the same way.
 This is one reason why so many daily activities can be painful with SI joint dysfunction, as you may have experienced.

 However, the good news is that, through core training, there is still a way you can stabilize this area, and improve how your body is able to respond to these forces.

-There are different schools of thought, ways of doing core training, and ways to modify your exercises that your PT may not have thought of.
+On my coaching calls, we discuss the approaches to core training, and ways to modify your exercises that your PT may not have thought of.